vimond/replay/plans.md

 ## Detail tasks to be done

 * OK: Move the types for the playback consumption API into a common file.
-* Complete typing the source and text tracks.
+* OK: Complete typing the source and text tracks.
 * Make sure setting different sources subsequently works.
 * Test that player UI doesn't reload video...
 * Decide on how to pass technology.
+* External player API (exposed from ControllablePlayer).
+* Better name for ControllablePlayer.
 * Class name prefix must be managed on the non-generic level.
 * Logging across components.
 Runtime configurable, and individual on players?
+Both videoStreamProps and videoStreamState needs to pass for magic.
 * Type for configuration structure.